Training neural networks with structured noise improves classification and generalization: The model

 \subsection{Hebb's rule}

-Hebb's (or Hebbian) learning prescription \cite{hopfield_neural_1982, hebb_organization_1949} consists in building up the connections between the neurons as an empirical covariance of the memories, i.e.
+Hebb's (or Hebbian) learning prescription \cite{hopfield_neural_1982, hebb_organization_1949} consists in building up the connections between neurons as an empirical covariance of the memories, i.e.

-This rudimentary yet effective rule allows to retrieve memories up to a critical capacity $\alpha_c^H = 0.138$. \cite{amit_storing_1985}.
+This rule allows retrieving memories up to a critical capacity $\alpha_c^H = 0.138$ \cite{amit_storing_1985}.
 Notably, when $\alpha < \alpha_c^H$ memories are not perfectly recalled, but only reproduced with a small number of errors.
-On the other hand, when $\alpha > \alpha_c^H$ the statistical interference between the random memories impedes the dynamics to retrieve them, shifting the system into an oblivion regime.
-Notably, the landscape of attractors given by this rule is rugged and disseminated with \textit{spurious states}, i.e. stable fixed points of the dynamics barely overlapped with the original memories.
+On the other hand, when $\alpha > \alpha_c^H$ interference between memories makes the learning rule completely ineffective, shifting the system into an oblivion regime.
+The landscape of attractors given by Hebb's rule is rugged and disseminated with \textit{spurious states}, i.e. stable fixed points of the dynamics that are far from the memories \cite{gardner_structure_1986}.

-\subsection{Hebbian unlearning}
+\subsection{Hebbian Unlearning}

-Inspired by the brain functioning during REM sleep \cite{crick_function_1983}, the Hebbian unlearning algorithm (HU) \cite{hopfield_unlearning_1983,crick_function_1983,van_hemmen_increasing_1990,taylor_unlearning_1992,benedetti_supervised_2022} is a training procedure leading to classification and good generalization in a symmetric neural network.
-Training starts by initializing the connectivity matrix according to Hebb's rule \cref{eq:hop} (i.e. $J^0 = J^H$).
+Inspired by the brain functioning during REM sleep \cite{crick_function_1983}, the Hebbian unlearning algorithm (HU) \cite{hopfield_unlearning_1983, van_hemmen_increasing_1990,taylor_unlearning_1992,benedetti_supervised_2022, ventura_2024, benedettiEigenvectorDreaming2024} is a training procedure leading to classification and good generalization in a symmetric neural network.
+Training starts by initializing the connectivity matrix according to Hebb's rule \cref{eq:hop} (i.e. $J^{(0)} = J^H$).
 Then, the following procedure is iterated at each step $d$: \begin{enumerate} \item Initialization of the network on a random neural state. \item Run the asynchronous dynamics (\ref{eq:dynamics}) until convergence to a stable fixed point $\vec{S}^{(d)}$. \item Update couplings according to: